dockstore/dockstore/_docs/sharing-workflows.md

 # Intro

-In Dockstore 1.5, a limited sharing functionality has been introduced.
+Starting in Dockstore 1.5, a limited sharing functionality has been introduced.
 With sharing, you no longer have to choose to make a workflow either completely private or completely public.
 You can share workflows with specific accounts, giving those other users either owner, write, or read permissions.
-This allows you to collborate with a smaller set of users without making the workflow public to everyone.
+This allows you to collaborate with a smaller set of users without making the workflow public to everyone.

 ## Requirements